Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 Marking icons on the map is fiddly.

-Five Rooks were in called carriage, most/all stuck in endless loop getting in and out of carriage.
+Five Rooks arrived in called carriage, most/all stuck in endless loop getting in and out of carriage.
 Carriage was parked on a small curb on the Thames.
-Moved carriage to level ground, Rooks follow player afterward.
+Moved carriage to level ground, Rooks followed player afterward.

-Rook pushed off train adopts impossible bent posture floating in mid-air, stays with train.
+Rook pushed off train adopted impossible bent posture floating in mid-air, stayed with train.
+Seemed content with situation.

 Shot a horse through the back of its carriage.
 Plausible, I guess.

-During Cargo Escort while on a bridge, the last of the Blighters fell down below the wagon, and turned into the icon that indicated they had the bright idea of hijacking it.
-But they didn't move, staying directly below the carriage.
+During Cargo Escort while on a bridge, the last of the Blighters fell down below the bridge/wagon, and turned into the icon that indicated they had the bright idea of hijacking it.
+But they didn't move, staying directly below the wagon.
 The "you've been spotted" status never left, health was not increasing.
 After killing the Blighter, normal status returned, and health began increasing.

 During Cargo Escort if you command your Rooks to open fire on a Train Robbery Blighter, the current mission switches to Train Robbery and Cargo Escort is no longer available even if you're driving the Cargo Escort wagon.